Arzoo Govitrikar

-Arzoo Govitrikar is an Indian model and film and television actress.
+Arzoo Govitrikar is an Indian model and actress who appeared in film and television.

 Personal life

-Arzoo Govitrikar was born in Panvel, Raigad, Maharashtra in a Chitpavan Brahmin family on India and raised in Mumbai.
+Arzoo Govitrikar was born in Panvel, Raigad, Maharashtra in a Chitpavan Brahmin family and raised in Mumbai.
+Arzoo studied electronics and telecommunications engineering.
 Her elder sister Aditi Govitrikar is an actress and model.

-Arzoo studied electronics and telecommunications engineering.
 She married Siddharth Sabharwal, who works in his family business, and lives in Mumbai and they have a son called Aashman.
-On 19 February 2019, Arzoo filed a domestic violence case against her husband and sought divorce and custody of her son.
+On 19 February 2019, Arzoo filed a domestic violence case against her husband and sought divorce and custody of their son.

 Career

 Despite her engineering background, her sister Aditi Govitrikar influenced her to change careers, so she appeared as a model in some commercials and acted in the Malayalam movie Kakkakuyil (2001).
 Later she appeared in other films and the TV shows Ek Ladki Anjani Si (on Sony), Ghar Ek Sapna, CID and Naagin 2.